You can download the Universal Wellbeing Charter here and are welcome to share your reflections, questions, or ideas with us.

 Talk to Us About Change

-We are inviting leaders, organisations, and regions to start practical conversations about:
+We are inviting leaders, organisations, and regions to start conversations then act on:

 These conversations will help bring alive the Charter and support meaningful action